 The game would also see the great Stan Musial make his Major League record 24th All Star Game appearance.

 Being chosen to pitch in a Major League All-Star Game is one of the biggest honors a pitcher can receive.
 Striking out future hall of famer Babe Ruth is a feat worth writing home about.

 In MLB’s 2nd All Star game, pitcher Carl Hubell would not only strike out The Babe, he would go on to strike out 5 hall of famers in a row!
-After allowing 2 batters to reach in the first inning, Carl would strike out Babe Ruth, Lou Gehrig and Jimmie Foxx to end the inning.
+After allowing 2 batters in the first inning, Carl would strike out Babe Ruth, Lou Gehrig and Jimmie Foxx to end the inning.
 He then strikes out Al Simmons and Joe Cronin to start the 2nd.